ElementsProject/lightning/doc/INSTALL.md

 $ lightningd --network=testnet
 ```

-To Build on FreeBSD 11.1-RELEASE
+To Build on FreeBSD
 ---------------------

+OS version: FreeBSD 11.1-RELEASE or above

 Get dependencies: